- Written by Dr.Mehmet Demircioglu

 Another weak promise is that acne will improve after surgery because the scalp has been cleaned or treated.
 Hair transplantation is not acne treatment.
 If the patient has a real dermatological condition, that condition needs its own management.
 Surgery should not be used as a shortcut for skin control.

 I am also cautious when clinics promise a large session while ignoring active scalp inflammation.
-Large graft numbers can sound attractive, but they may be poorly matched to a scalp that is not calm.
-Quality over quantity means choosing the right timing and the right skin environment, not simply filling every visible thinning area.
+Large graft numbers can sound attractive, but they may be poorly matched to a scalp that is not settled.
+A careful plan means choosing the right timing and skin environment, not simply filling every visible thinning area.

 After surgery, the patient needs clear guidance for washing, dryness, itching, and medication.
-The wider hair transplant aftercare routine becomes even more important when a patient is prone to skin irritation or acne flares.
+The wider hair transplant aftercare routine needs extra attention when a patient is prone to skin irritation or acne flares.

-A clinic may also use the word minimally invasive to make the patient feel that medication history is not important.
+A clinic may also use the word minimally invasive to make the patient feel that medication history does not matter.
 I disagree with that framing.
 FUE is less invasive than older strip surgery in many ways, but it is still thousands of tiny surgical actions.
 A strong medicine that changes skin condition deserves to be part of the plan.

-The patient should also be cautious with packages that include many lotions, sprays, tablets, or add ons without explaining how they interact with the skin.
-More products do not automatically mean better healing.
+I am also cautious with packages that include many lotions, sprays, tablets, or add-ons without explaining how they interact with the skin.
+More products do not necessarily mean better healing.
 In a patient prone to dryness or irritation, too many products can create more confusion.

-Before deciding, I want the dermatologist and surgeon to look at the same problem from different sides.
-The dermatologist should help clarify why isotretinoin is being used, whether acne or folliculitis is controlled, and whether the scalp is too dry, irritated, or inflamed for surgery.
+Before making the decision, the dermatologist and surgeon should look at the same problem from different sides.
+The dermatologist can clarify why isotretinoin is being used, whether acne or folliculitis is controlled, and whether the scalp is too dry, irritated, or inflamed for surgery.

 The hair transplant surgeon should judge whether the donor area and recipient area are suitable, whether a smaller session or later date would be safer, and how healing will be reviewed if bumps or irritation appear after surgery.
 The restart plan for medication should also be clear before the operation, not guessed during recovery.